-The performance of our newest Sylvania office, which opened during the second half of 2014, exceeded our expectations and contributed profitably with its first year of operation.
-The Company continues to focus on expansion and our next office in Indiana is under construction with completion scheduled for end of first quarter 2016.
+The performance of one of our newest offices, Sylvania, Ohio, which opened during the second half of 2014, exceeded our expectations and contributed profitably within its first two years of operation.
+The Company continues to focus on expansion and we opened our next office in Indiana at the end of the first quarter 2016.
 Our location is situated within Huntertown but with a Fort Wayne address.
-We expect the office to be a slight drag on earnings during 2016 as a result of start-up costs, with great potential for later years.
+In the fourth quarter of 2016, we opened our Bowling Green, Ohio office in a leased property which the Bank renovated.
+The Bank has been able to establish ties with the Athletic Department of Bowling Green State University and will begin offering a credit card to its alumni in 2017.
+We expect the offices to be a slight drag on earnings during 2017 as a result of start-up costs, with great potential for later years.

 A deposit strategy to revamp the Bank's deposit mix was begun in the later part of 2014.
-The strategy included offering a new product line to checking and discontinuing some of the older products.
+The strategy included offering a new checking account product line and discontinuing some of the older products.
 An emphasis was on realigning our products to provide value to our depositors while building revenue or decreasing costs to the Bank.
-Secure checking and FM eXpress were two of the revamped or new offerings.
-This contributed to the almost \$600 thousand improvement in customer service fees and other service charges and fees in noninterest income.
+"Secure checking" and "FM eXpress" were two of the revamped or new product offerings.
+This contributed to the almost \$600 thousand improvement in customer service fees and other service charges and fees in noninterest income during 2015.
 The focus remains on growing core deposits and offering additional services.
-The success of this strategy is evidenced by the growth in core deposits along with increased debit card activity, on-line statement usage and lower cost of funds.
+The strategy continued in 2016 with the addition of "KASASA cash back" which we felt would appeal to our younger depositors.
+This product rewards the account owner based on debit card usage rather than on account balances and focuses on lower cost digital interaction with the Bank through the use of on-line statements.
+As the name implies, the depositor receives "cash back" for completing a minimum number of debit card transactions when all criteria is met.
+The strategy will expand to our business depositors in 2017 as those product and services will be revamped.
+The success of this consumer strategy is evidenced by the growth in core deposits along with increased debit card activity, on-line statement usage and lower cost of funds.

 Short-term rates increased slightly in December of 2015.
-The slope of the yield curve for most of 2015, enabled the Company to continue to sell investment securities with shorter term maturities and recognize a gain without compromising the yield.
-In prior years, the proceeds were mainly reinvested in the security portfolio while 2014's and 2015's proceeds were used to fund loan growth.
-For 2015, the recognized gain was \$451 thousand, which was lower than 2014's \$494 thousand and 2013's \$775 thousand.
+The slope of the yield curve for most of 2015 and 2016, enabled the Company to continue to sell investment securities with shorter term maturities and recognize a gain without compromising the yield.
+The proceeds were mainly used to fund loan growth.
+For 2016, the recognized gain on the sale of securities was \$588 thousand, higher than 2015's recognized gain of \$451 thousand and 2014's \$494 thousand.
 The Bank was able to continue to capitalize on the steepness of the yield curve.
-The market value of the security portfolio has decreased as evidenced by the comprehensive income reported on the income statement.
-The Company will continue to look for opportunities to utilize the investment portfolio to fund loan growth.
+The market value of the security portfolio has decreased as evidenced by the decrease in comprehensive income reported on the income statement.
+The Company will continue to look for opportunities to utilize the sale of securities from the investment portfolio to fund loan growth.